 Americans are living longer than at any other time in history.
 Aging is a dynamic field of study where demographic and generational shifts are impacting all disciplines and demanding innovations in how we care for older adults – from Nursing to the Arts, from Architecture to Health Sciences.

 The Graduate Certificate in Applied Gerontology (GCAG) is designed to provide students with the knowledge and skills needed to successfully pursue or advance careers within aging services organizations or conduct academic research in aging.
 The program focuses on the biological, psychological, social, policy, and ethical aspects of aging.

 This graduate-level certificate is designed for two audiences:

 - Degreed professionals who wish to advance and refocus their career.

 Students wishing to earn a GCAG must complete the required 18 graduate credit hours with an overall GPA of 3.00 or better.
 No student may complete all 18 credits within a single school or college.
 A maximum of half of the credits (9) may be double counted toward one’s degree program.

-- To advance or refocus your career by increasing knowledge, skills and effectiveness in working with older adults
+- To increase knowledge, skills, and effectiveness in working with or caring for older adults

 - To enhance your professional marketability through graduate-level specialization in the field of aging